An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases

 \section{Typical behaviors of nonlinear quantities and the Lyapunov spectrum in quantum trajectories}

-In this chapter, we further discuss typical behaviors of quantum trajectories.
-While Chapter \ref{sec:linear-quantity_purification} mainly focused on linear observables and purification, we here consider typical behaviors of nonlinear quantities and the Lyapunov spectrum.
-As will be shown in Chapter \ref{sec:mipt}, these quantities can reveal intriguing properties of quantum trajectories that may be invisible in the corresponding averaged CPTP dynamics.
-Discussions in this chapter are based on Refs. \cite{benoist2019invariant,benoist2023limit} by Benoist and coauthors.
-While we here focus on the discrete-time dynamics, discussions about continuous-time dynamics can be found in Ref. \cite{benoist2021invariant}.
+In this chapter, we further discuss the typical behaviors of quantum trajectories.
+While Chapter~\ref{sec:linear-quantity_purification} mainly focused on linear observables and purification, we here consider the typical behaviors of nonlinear quantities and the Lyapunov spectrum.
+As will be shown in Chapter~\ref{sec:mipt}, these quantities can reveal intriguing properties of quantum trajectories that may be invisible in the corresponding averaged CPTP dynamics.
+Discussions in this chapter are based on Refs.~\cite{benoist2019invariant, benoist2023limit} by Benoist and coauthors.
+While we focus here on the discrete-time dynamics, discussions on continuous-time dynamics can be found in Ref.~\cite{benoist2021invariant}.